Game Jam Rules

 Date: July 2014

-People pitched some ideas, then the rest grouped according to which idea they wanted to join in on.
-There were about 30 people and about 5 compelling ideas.
-The problem was most ideas didn't require much art (if any) and the room was supersaturated with artists who had no Unity experience.
-The extra artists grouped up to just enjoy the day working alongside other artists and tutoring one another and enjoyed watching the production.
+People pitched their ideas, then the rest grouped according to which idea they wanted to join in on, unless they already had a team.
+There were about 30 people and about 5 compelling ideas to choose from.
+The problem was most ideas didn't require much art or modeling work, and the room was about 2/3rds artists with little to no Unity experience.
+The unused artists grouped up to just enjoy the day working alongside other artists and tutoring one another and enjoyed watching the production.
 At first, I was one of them.

-The big Unity sales pitch is that you don't really need to know code; you can drag and drop scripts, animate in the engine, and import all the art.
+The big Unity sales pitch was that you don't really need to know code; you can drag and drop individual scripts, download ready to go characters that respond to input, and import all the art.
 The Unity employee was kind and attentive.
 Why not try it out?
 Surely, if it's that easy, I can make a small game solo, with only a bit of help, if I could design a game around the lack of code.